John Russell, 1st Earl Russell: Minister under Grey and Melbourne: 1830–1841

 As Home Secretary, Russell recommended and secured conditional royal pardons for the Tolpuddle Martyrs and partial commutation of their sentences.
 In October 1835 he published plans for prison reform and appointed the first official prison inspectors.
 In 1837, he chose not to reform the convocation of the 'Hanging Cabinet' that decided, without agreed procedures, on the Royal prerogative of mercy in death sentences.
-As Home Secretary, served as the last official receiver of pleas for mercy from those affected and some of these cases, such as those of James Pratt and John Smith would in the 21st century be legally reviewed, leading to posthumous pardons.
+As Home Secretary, he served as the last official receiver of pleas for mercy from those condemned to death.
+Some of these cases, such as those of James Pratt and John Smith, would, in the 21st century, be legally reviewed, leading to posthumous pardons.
 In 1836, he introduced the Marriages Act, which introduced civil marriages in England and Wales and allowed Catholics and Protestant Dissenters to marry in their own churches.

-In 1837, he steered a series of seven Acts through Parliament, which together reduced the number of offences carrying a sentence of death from thirty-seven to sixteen.
+In 1837, Russell steered a series of seven Acts through Parliament, which together reduced the number of offences carrying a sentence of death from thirty-seven to sixteen.
 This number was reduced further by the Substitution of Punishments of Death Act 1841.
 After these reforms the death penalty was rarely used in the United Kingdom for crimes other than murder.
 As Home Secretary Russell also introduced the public registration for births, marriages and deaths and played a large role in democratising the government of cities outside of London.

-He then served as Secretary of State for War and the Colonies from 1839 to 1841.
+Russell then served as Secretary of State for War and the Colonies from 1839 to 1841.